afbudak/Black_Box_Optimization_with_RL/README.md

-Black-Box Optimization with Reinforcement Learning
+## Black-Box Optimization with Reinforcement Learning

+Please refer to the project .pdf for the algorithm and the analysis.